Seraf/LISA/docs/lisa-plugins.rst

     import urllib, json
     import xml.etree.ElementTree as ET
     from datetime import date
-    import os
+    import os, inspect
     from pymongo import MongoClient
+    from lisa import configuration
     import gettext

     path = os.path.realpath(os.path.abspath(os.path.join(os.path.split(
         inspect.getfile(inspect.currentframe()))[0],os.path.normpath("../lang/"))))
     _ = translation = gettext.translation(domain='programmetv', localedir=path, languages=[configuration['lang']]).ugettext

     class ProgrammeTV:
         def __init__(self):
-            self.configuration_lisa = json.load(open('Configuration/lisa.json'))
+            self.configuration_lisa = configuration
             mongo = MongoClient(self.configuration_lisa['database']['server'],
                                 self.configuration_lisa['database']['port'])
             self.configuration = mongo.lisa.plugins.find_one({"name": "ProgrammeTV"})

-        def getProgrammeTV(self):
+        def getProgrammeTV(self, jsonInput):
-            programmetv_str = [...] <<< Here the code to fill a string and return it as an answer return json.dumps({"plugin": "programmetv","method": "getProgrammeTV", "body": programmetv_str})
+            programmetv_str = [...] < Here your code to generate the string
+            return {"plugin": "programmetv",
+                     "method": "getProgrammeTV",
+                     "body": programmetv_str
+            }

+You will always need a jsonInput parameter for your method.
+It contains some essential data (sent by Wit for example).
+It will contains all parameters you need like date, type of product, etc etc, everything passed by Wit or the rule engine.

-There's many possibilities, code is flexible and there's no limit except one : you have to always return a JSON.
+There's many possibilities, code is flexible and there's no limit except one : you have to always return a dictionnary, interpreted as a JSON by the rule engine.

-The JSON must contain the plugin name, the method called, and the answer in the "body" field.
+The dictionnary must contain the plugin name, the method called, and the answer in the "body" field.

 You can also return any extra data in the field name of your choice.
 It can be used by the rule engine to match some condition and/or feed other plugins with these data.